nihpo/SynthHealthData/README.md

 NIHPO's Synthetic Health Data Platform:
 [SynthPHR](/synthphr) => [SynthTrial](/synthtrial) => [SynthSubmission](/synthsubmission)

+In this repository you can analyze and download the Python-based software that powers this platform.

 ## Create Unencumbered Synthetic Health Data at Scale

-The synthetic data this code generates is:
+The synthetic data this platform generates is:
 * 100% scientifically valid (LOINC, SNOMED-CT)
 * Includes Real World Data (devices; drugs; US providers)